kevinolega/callcentertrainingtips/6wel/bonus/confident.md

 A couple of years ago, I listened to a Navy Seal being interviewed.

-Being the old fanboy, I sat and listened to the three hour interview.
+Being the old fan boy, I sat and listened to the three hour interview.

 I heard the SEAL share that missions account for only 10-20% of their time "on duty."